NyasaVishwas/AI-Based-Credit-Risk-Assessment/README.md

-# 🧠 Credit Risk Assessment using AI (Supervised Models)
+# 🧠 AI-Based Credit Risk Assessment (Supervised Models)

 This project focuses on enhancing credit risk assessment using machine learning techniques.
 It predicts whether a loan applicant is a **low risk** or **high risk**, aiding banks and financial institutions in making informed lending decisions.